Shelby219/Your-Thrift-Co./README.md

 ![ERD-Reviews](https://github.com/Shelby219/Your-Thrift-Co./blob/master/docs/ReviewERD.png)

-- **Payment:** This relation functions via an item being able to have one review from a user.
+- **Review:** This relation functions via an item being able to have one review from a user.
 Users then are able to have many reviews.
 The accessibility of this table is done via the users profile.
 One a user making a purchase and that purchase going into the users bought items.
 A review button becomes available with that user able to make a review on that item purchased via a rating and a comment.
 This review then becomes accessed via a users items reviews.

 ### Active Storage